-You can create DevOps questions that help to assess the Linux skills of a candidate.
-When a candidate takes a test comprising of DevOps questions, we set up their own sandbox Linux virtual machine to log in remotely.
-You can ask them to perform whatever tasks you like: install a package, create a file with certain contents, or perform an action with a specific tool like grep.
+You can create DevOps questions that help assess the Linux skills of a candidate.
+When a candidate takes a test consisting of DevOps questions, we set up their sandbox Linux virtual machine to log in remotely.
+You can ask them to perform whatever tasks you like: install a package, create a file with particular contents, or act with a specific tool like grep.

 You can write a script to score the performance of candidates or rely on the session playback of the session to grade the test subjectively.
-The video playback feature allows you to view if a candidate checked a manpage, or knew how a tool worked from memory.
+The video playback feature lets you view if a candidate checked a manpage or knew how a tool worked from memory.

-When a candidate is viewing a DevOps problem, this problem statement is displayed alongside the login credentials and an SSH command for logging into the Linux virtual machine.
+When a candidate views a DevOps problem, this problem statement is displayed alongside the login credentials and an SSH command for logging into the Linux virtual machine.
 The in-browser code editor does not exist for DevOps questions, which differs from other question types where the candidate views the problem statement and enters their solution on the same page.
 This article will take you through the steps in creating a DevOps question.

 Note: Even if there is more than one DevOps question in a test, a candidate is supplied with only one virtual machine.
-The candidate logs on to the same machine to perform each task, and run all the post-submission scripts on the same machine in succession.
-DevOps questions can only be used in Tests and not imported in Interviews at this point.
+The candidate logs on to the same machine to perform each task and run all the post-submission scripts on the same machine in succession.

 Steps to Create a DevOps Question

-- Click on the Library tab on the home page, and then click on the Create Question button.
+- Click on the Library tab on the home page and click on the Create Question button.

 - In the Select Question Type dialog box, select the DevOps question type.